Marcelo (footballer, born 1988): Style of play

-Despite his ability going forward, however, the defensive side of Marcelo's game has been brought into question by pundits on occasion, who have cited his defensive solidity, work-rate, concentration, positioning, and awareness as areas of weakness in need of improvement.
+Despite his ability going forward, however, the defensive side of Marcelo's game has been brought into question by pundits on occasion, who have cited his defensive abilities, work-rate, and awareness as weaknesses that are in need of improvement.

 Football related business activities

-In 2017 Marcelo started investing in football clubs with his company DOZE ("Twelve").
-The company became majority shareholder of Campeonato Paranaense club Azuriz based in Marmeleiro, Paraná.
-Later, in 2021, the company invested in the Portuguese club Mafra.
+In 2017, Marcelo started investing in football clubs with his company DOZE ("Twelve").
+The company became a majority shareholder of Campeonato Paranaense club Azuriz based in Marmeleiro, Paraná.
+In 2021, DOZE invested in the Portuguese club Mafra.
+In October 2025, he would form his own club to compete in Kings League Spain known as Skull FC, alongside Twitch streamer Plex.
+Marcelo would also be on the team's inaugural roster.

 Personal life

-In 2008, Marcelo married his longtime girlfriend Clarice Alves and on 24 September 2009, they had their first child, a son named Enzo Gattuso Alves Vieira.
-Their second son, Liam was born on 1 September 2015.
+In 2008, Marcelo married his longtime girlfriend Clarice Alves.
+On 24 September 2009, they had their first child, a son named Enzo Alves Vieira.
+Their second son, Liam, was born on 1 September 2015.

-He has a number of tattoos, including his shirt number and day of birth (12) tattooed onto his left arm.
+Marcelo has many tattoos, including his shirt number and his day of birth (12) tattooed, which are both on his left arm.

-He singled out his grandfather, Pedro Vieira, as the main supporter of and inspiration for his footballing career; his grandfather supported him financially so that he could start his career in Brazil.
-His grandfather died in July 2014, during the World Cup; Marcelo wanted to withdraw from the tournament to attend his funeral but stayed to play with the Brazil team to honor his grandfather's wishes.
+He mentioned his grandfather, Pedro Vieira, as the inspiration for his football career; his grandfather supported him financially so that he could start his career in Brazil.
+His grandfather died in July 2014, during the World Cup; Marcelo wanted to withdraw from the tournament to attend his funeral but stayed with the Brazil team to honor his grandfather's wishes.

-On 26 July 2011, Marcelo attained Spanish nationality, which allows him to be registered normally rather than as a non-EU player, of which there is a strict quota allowed.
+On 26 July 2011, Marcelo attained Spanish nationality, which allows him to be registered as a normal player rather than as a non-EU player, of which there is a strict quota allowed.

 Sponsorship

-In April 2013, Marcelo was unveiled as one of Adidas' new icons for the German brand during a promotional event at the Bernabéu store, showcasing the F50 adiZero and he joins an array of Real Madrid teammates that also wear the Adidas brand including Gareth Bale and Karim Benzema.
-At the event Marcelo said, "Throughout my career, I have achieved some of my dreams, and this is one too.
+In April 2013, Marcelo was unveiled as one of Adidas' new icons for a promotional event at the Bernabéu store which showcased the F50 adiZero.
+Marcelo was joined by Real Madrid teammates Gareth Bale and Karim Benzema, who also wore the Adidas brand.
+At the event, Marcelo said, "Throughout my career, I have achieved some of my dreams, and this is one too.
 Being next to these stars is fantastic.
-They have congratulated me, it's a great brand and I am happy."
+They have congratulated me, it's a great brand, and I am happy."